nodists/nodist/README.md

 * Resolve symlinks for npm's node_modules to support npm >= 8
 * Use octokit lib to access github, add NODIST_GITHUB_TOKEN env variable PR#246
 * Fix `npm ls` to resolve correct version PR#240
+* Minimal node version to build nodist raised to 12

 v0.9.1
 * Fix issue with deprecated call to Tar.Extract in the NPM handler.